 If you want to read more then look out for a future post ..
-6 Ways to make practice tougher
+6 Ways to make a badminton practice tougher

 There are however some skills and situations that can benefit from ‘beyond the game’ stress of speed and physicality.
 These will be addressed in later articles and are often found in doubles practices.
 They are not in the majority and as mentioned applied to specific situations.

 In a game, neither player knows where the other player will hit the shuttle.

 However both players are tying (we hope) to anticipate what may happen, try to affect the opponents choice of next stroke.
 All these actions happen in a real game, but not always in practice.

 How can you develop and enhance these anticipatory and reaction skills?
 Do you agree that the speed and choice of decision is often what separates two equally physically and technically matched payers?

 Increase the amount of decision making and the practice will immediately become ‘harder’ and hopfefully more effective

 Which of the 3 points did you find most interesting or challenging?

 In Part 3 we will explore when to introduce decision making and how to make badminton practice harder.
 I hope you will stay around and be prepared to comment and try out the suggestions.

 – – – – – – – – – – – – – – – –